decide-ugent/cwir-task/application/README.md

 ### Requirements
 1) Create a virtual environment for python >=3.10 using your favourite tool.
-2) In this directory (`./application`), install packages and requirements doing:
+2) In this directory (`./application`), install packages and requirements running the following command:

    `pip install -r requirements_cwir_app.txt`

-   > **Note:** The code to reproduce the analyses uses a separate Python environment with different dependencies.
+   > **Note:** The codes to reproduce the analyses use a separate Python environment with different dependencies.
 You can find the analysis scripts and instructions for reproducing the results in `./analyses`.

 4) Activate the environment